aimerou/awesome-ai-papers/README.md

 ----

 ## All Time Papers
+* 1958: <a href="https://psycnet.apa.org/record/1959-09865-001", target="_blank">The perceptron: A probabilistic model for information storage and organization in the brain (Perceptron)</a>
 * 1958: [The perceptron: A probabilistic model for information storage and organization in the brain (Perceptron)](https://psycnet.apa.org/record/1959-09865-001/){:target="_blank"}
 * 1975: [Cognitron: A self-organizing multilayered neural network (MLP)](https://arxiv.org/abs/...)
 * 1984: [Classification and Regression Trees (CART)](https://arxiv.org/abs/...)